-Lithium customers create vibrant communities around their products, but brands lacked the ability to create experiences that directly relate to their products.
+Lithium customers could create vibrant online communities around their products, but these communities still lacked the ability to create experiences that directly relate to their products.

 Community content excelled at drawing search traffic, but marketing budgets focused on sending traffic to the commerce site.

 The Lithium Development API lacked the ability to query for community content related to specific products.

 Enable community content and engagement to enrich product pages.

 Enable brands to create seamless community experiences that directly relate to their products.